The Role of Leadership in Building Agile Culture

 Creating an environment where everyone feels safe to innovate also means removing some of the barriers to innovation, such as having to seek approval before developing or testing ideas.
 If the organization is to accept autonomy, though, it must also accept failure.

 Psychological safety can be further supported by feedback loops.
 Formats like “Friday failures” — an open discussion about everyone’s weekly mistakes and lowlights — should be encouraged.
 Meanwhile, even successful innovations require an iterative approach.
-Acknowledging that even small changes and incremental innovations may be the key to success will naturally keep the collective mindset in a flexible place.
+Acknowledging that even small changes and incremental innovations may be the key to success, will naturally keep the collective mindset in a flexible place.

 Within an agile culture, adaptation to internal and external changes is key.
 However, the focus must also remain on the organization's innovation objectives.
 Ideas should be objectively judged based on their feasibility, contextuality, customer desirability, and viability.

 Furthermore, the main driving forces of innovation are improved customer experiences, revenue growth, and product development.
-Leadership teams must ensure that all intrapreneurs keep these factors in mind, while simultaneously maintaining the energy and creativity to work on new ideas.
+Leadership teams must ensure that all innovators keep these factors in mind, while simultaneously maintaining the energy and creativity to work on new ideas.
 Crucially, moving away from product-focused to customer-centric methodologies can create a culture where organizations are ready to adapt.

 Agile innovation thrives under the ability to try new ideas and approaches.
 Experimentation must consequently become a key feature in an organization’s approach to corporate innovation.
 Leaders need to ensure that employees are positioned to do this well.